studio24/research-briefings-wp/docs/release-1.5/import-process.md

-# Research Briefings Import - initial process
+# Research Briefings Import process

 The import process fetches either the complete research briefings data for each library or the most recent ones (200 briefings) from the Research briefings API.